Arthur Wood (composer)

-Arthur Wood (24 January 1875 – 18 January 1953) was an English composer and conductor, particularly famous for "Barwick Green", the signature theme for the BBC Radio 4 series The Archers.
+Arthur Henry Wood (24 January 1875 – 18 January 1953) was an English composer and conductor, particularly famous for "Barwick Green", the signature theme for the BBC Radio 4 series The Archers.

-Life
+Early life and education

-Wood was born in Heckmondwike, Yorkshire, the son of a tailor.
+Wood was born on 24 January 1875, in Heckmondwike, Yorkshire, the eldest child of a tailor.
 His father was a violinist in a local amateur orchestra and as a boy, Wood began to learn the violin, the flute and piccolo.
 After his family moved to Harrogate in 1882 he was given flute lessons from Arthur Brookes, a member of a local spa orchestra.
 He left school at the age of twelve and two years later became organist of St Paul's Presbyterian Church in Harrogate.

+Musical career

-By age sixteen he had become the lead flautist, pianist and deputy conductor of the Harrogate Municipal Orchestra.
+By age sixteen Wood had become the lead flautist, pianist and deputy conductor of the Harrogate Municipal Orchestra.
 Later he moved onto the Bournemouth Municipal Orchestra.

 In 1903, at the age of twenty-eight, he progressed to become the director of music at Terry's Theatre, London.
 Wood conducted London theatre orchestras for over three decades, including the Apollo Theatre, the Shaftesbury Theatre, His Majesty's Theatre and the Theatre Royal, Drury Lane.
-He died in London on 18 January 1953.

-He was father to Peggy Ann Wood, an actor, director and theatre manager based in Bristol.